 TARA seeks to ensure social equity and environmental sustainability.

 Wherever possible, their artisans are encouraged use waste materials, such as magazine paper, newspapers, waste computer parts, second hand clothes, polythene, reclaimed wood, stone & waste bone in making their craft items.

 Tara has been involved in many actions to preserve the environment, with special focus on water conservation and plantation.

 The organisation is committed to follow the 10 Fair Trade Standards developed by the World Fair Trade Organisation (WFTO).

-You can continue to support this good work by purchasing Fair Trade items through our website.
+You can continue to support this good work by purchasing Fair Trade items through this website.

 This gorgeous brass cuff with tiny white and wood beads has been hand-crafted by Fair Trade artisans from TARA Projects.

 Do you have any thoughts to share?
 If so, please use the Comments section below” – Paul.